-- 6.15 Whilst Strategic Policy 17 states that affordable housing is required from sites providing 4 or more dwellings and sites of 0.14 hectares (1,400 sq m) or more in size, the revised NPPF states that affordable housing should not be sought for residential developments that are not major developments.
-Therefore, where applications are not major developments, no affordable contribution will be sought. - 6.16 However, applicants in areas where there is a Made Neighbourhood Plan should be aware that there may be a specific housing mix on small sites. - 6.17 Applicants are reminded that the number of dwellings proposed on a site will need to be consistent with the sizes and types of market housing which are appropriate and the required mix of Affordable housing.
+- 7.15 Whilst Strategic Policy 17 states that affordable housing is required from sites providing 4 or more dwellings and sites of 0.14 hectares (1,400 sq m) or more in size, the revised NPPF states that affordable housing should not be sought for residential developments that are not major developments, other than in designated rural areas. - 7.16 Except in designated rural areas, ESBC will not seek affordable contributions for applications that are not major developments.
+In designated rural areas the NPPF's suggested affordable housing threshold of developments of 5 or more dwellings will be applied.
+Therefore, in these locations, developments of 5 or more dwellings will require affordable housing contributions. - 7.17 Applicants in areas where there is a Made Neighbourhood Plan should be aware that there may be a specific housing mix on small sites. - 7.18 Applicants are reminded that the number of dwellings proposed on a site will need to be consistent with the sizes and types of market housing which are appropriate and the required mix of Affordable housing.